dbt-labs/docs.getdbt.com/website/docs/quickstarts/duckdb-core-qs.md

 ## Installation instructions

-Select the following format that applies to your environment.
-Copy and paste the commands (you can copy them all at once or line-by-line) into your command line interface(CLI) and execute them.
-The syntax may vary slightly for each, but the result of the commands is the same.
+Select a format below that applies to your environment.
+Copy and paste the commands (you can copy them all at once or line-by-line) into your command line interface (CLI) and execute them.
+The syntax varies slightly for each, but the result of the commands is the same.
 They will:

 - Clone the [jaffle_shop_duckdb GitHub repo](https://github.com/dbt-labs/jaffle_shop_duckdb) to your local machine.
 - Change the directory to the Jaffle Shop.